InfiniBlog

 undraw_financial_data_es63

 Making big, bold statements on the future of fintech is both easier and harder these days.
-The capital underpinning a complete rewriting of the industry (KPMG says that venture capital investment in fintech hit $98 billion in the first half of this year) is giving rise to a mind-bending number of new payment, banking, blockchain, crypto and other related companies.
+The capital underpinning a complete rewriting of the industry (Dealroom says that $480 billion in venture capital has flowed into fintech startups since 2016) has given rise to a mind-bending number of new payment, banking, and other related companies.

 The potential within the space is enormous.
 That’s the easy part to predict.